quirozcj/kmerGWAS/README.md

 -mc ${mc}
 ```

-Example of the ouput file results:
+Example of the ouput file results (it does not have colum names):

-Column1: chromosome
+- column1: chromosome
-Column2: start
+- column2: start
-Column3: end
+- column3: end
-Column4: association
+- column4: association
-Column5: correlation of having a k-mer with and a phenotype
+- column5: correlation of having a k-mer with and a phenotype
-Column6: number of k-mer in the window (start-end) with the same association and the same correlation.
+- column6: number of k-mer in the window (start-end) with the same association and the same correlation.

 ```
 chr1A	1620000	1630000	6.25	0.32	1